shaonl/shaonweb2/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a social and behavioral scientist in the field of public health.
-I study social processes across a number of behaviors that impact health, such as modern contraceptive use, intimate partner violence, Pre-Exposure Prophylaxis use, and tobacco consumption.
+I study social processes across a number of behaviors that impact health, such as modern contraception use, intimate partner violence, Pre-Exposure Prophylaxis use, and tobacco consumption.
 My focus area is on the measurement, conceptualization, and influence of social norms across a variety of behavioral contexts.
 In particular, I am interested in the dynamics of social norms change, and how such changes manifest in multiple socioecological levels across diverse sociopolitical structures and institutions.

-I focus on bridging health behavior theory with a range of rigorous quantitative statistical approaches.
+I focus on bridging behavior change theory with a range of rigorous quantitative statistical approaches.
 Methodologically, I am most interested in latent variable methods for longitudinal data (traditional SEMs and latent growth models), Bayesian regression (especially using informative priors), factor analysis, and meta-analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Shaon_Lahiri_CV.pdf" "newtab" >}}CV{{< /staticref >}}.